Gruntfuggly/auto-snippet/README.md

 *Note: The patterns are matched in order of definition.
 The first one that matches will be used.*

 Use F1, **Preferences: Configure User Snippets** to configure your snippets.
 For more information on configuration snippets, see [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

+### Output Channel

+There is also an output channel which can be enabled via the settings.
+This can be used to check pattern matches, etc.

 ## Installing